-The school will minimise the risk of peer-on-peer abuse by:
+The school will minimise the risk of child-on-child abuse by:

 - Challenging any form of derogatory or sexualised language or behaviour, including requesting or sending sexual images - Recognising that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - Recognising peer-on-peer abuse can happen to anyone by anyone regardless of their gender, race, sexuality or beliefs.
-The school's stance is that all peer-on-peer abuse is unacceptable and will be taken seriously. - Ensuring the children follow the school rules as set out in this policy. - Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent. - Ensuring pupils know they can talk to staff confidentially by discussing the people in the circle of trust.
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - Recognising child-on-child abuse can happen to anyone by anyone regardless of their gender, race, sexuality or beliefs.
+The school's stance is that all child-on-child abuse is unacceptable and will be taken seriously. - Ensuring the children follow the school rules as set out in this policy. - Ensuring our curriculum helps to educate pupils about appropriate behaviour and consent. - Ensuring pupils know they can talk to staff confidentially by discussing the people in the circle of trust.
 The children are regularly talked to about the adults in school they can talk to if they feel unsafe. - Ensuring staff are trained to understand that a pupil harming a peer could be a sign that the child is being abused themselves.